dbafromthecold/SqlServerChaosEngineering/slides.md

 ### What is Chaos Engineering?
 <!-- .slide: style="text-align: left;"> -->
-"Chaos Engineering is the discipline of experimenting on a system in order to build confidence in the system’s capability to withstand turbulent conditions in production"<br>
+"Chaos Engineering is the discipline of experimenting on a system in order to build confidence in the system's capability to withstand turbulent conditions in production"<br>
 <font size="6"><a href="principlesofchaos.org">principlesofchaos.org</a></font>

 ---